BredyByte/minitalk/README.md

 ## How it works

-The server establishes a listening thread that waits for signal messages.
-When a signal is received, it interprets the bits and appends them to a message buffer.
+It uses UNIX signals as the method of communication.
+The server process sets up signal handlers to receive data from the client.
+The client serially encodes a message into individual bits and sends each bit as a separate signal to the server.

+On the receiving side, the server pieces the bits back together in a buffer.
 Once the full message is received, it is printed out.

-The client handles generating and sending the signals that represent the data.
-It uses signals to serially transmit each bit of a message to the server.
+This demonstrates how to transfer data between processes without using traditional IPC mechanisms like pipes or sockets.

+Key aspects covered include threading with pthreads, signal handling, serialization of data across signals, and error handling.
+Completing Minitalk provides experience with core C skills and an understanding of basic IPC implemented at the system call level.

 ## Key Learning Outcomes